Runner beans prepared the easy modern way

 As runner beans are so prolific, they have an unfortunate habit of hiding amongst their foliage.
 So inevitably some are missed during picking.
 When these are spotted later, they are large and lumpy from the enlarged seeds inside.
-You have to be strong-willed then, and throw them away.
+You have to be strong-willed then, and discard them.
 Not only will they be stringy, they will also not go through the slicing gadget described below.
-If left on the plant, the plant will put its energies into developing the seed and stop producing more beans.
+Also, if left on the plant, the plant will put its energies into developing the seeds rather than producing more beans.

-The method relies on the gadget shown in the pictures below which should be available from any hardware supplier.
+My method of preparing runner beans relies on the gadget shown in the pictures which should be available from any hardware supplier.
 I have been emailed to say that some people have tried more sophisticated gadgets, but they are not recommended as they block up.

-Once the beans are halfway through the gadget, I find it easier to pull the sliced part rather than continuing to push the unsliced part.
+Once the beans are halfway through the gadget, I find it quicker and easier to pull the sliced part rather than continuing to push the unsliced part.